ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Additionally, the Authorization Request MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* 'scope', with value the identifier of the specific group or topic the Client wishes to access, and optionally the role(s) the Client wishes to take.
+* 'scope', containing the identifier of the specific group (or topic in the case of pub-sub) the Client wishes to access, and optionally the role(s) the Client wishes to take.
 This value is a CBOR array encoded as a byte string, which contains:

   - As first element, the identifier of the specific group or topic.